olhanotolga/molodist-subtitlers/README.md

 ![error/404 page: screenshot](/subtitlers_app/static/images/subtitlers_error.png)

 Each section corresponds to an endpoint (e.g. the About page is available at /about or the FAQ page is available at /faq etc.).
-Any other endpoint which is not associated with its own template returns the Error page.
+Any other (non-existing) endpoint returns the Error page.

 #### Language